-We’ve witnessed our most successful hosts’ experiences set their guests up for a transformative journey.
-If you’re new to hosting experiences, you may be looking for guidance on building an impactful experience that leaves your guests with a brand new perspective.
+Since launching Experiences, we’ve witnessed our most successful hosts give their guests a new perspective, sometimes even transforming the way they think or feel.
+If you’re interested in leveling up your experience, consider building an impactful experience that leaves your guests with a brand new perspective.
 The steps below have been used by successful hosts to create exceptional experiences.
-They can help you cultivate a sense of safety, belonging, and even transformation, often leading to glowing 5-star reviews and more bookings!
+These steps can help you cultivate a sense of safety, connection, and finally, transformation, often leading to glowing 5-star reviews and more bookings!

 Step 1: A foundation of trust

 Creating a world where everyone can genuinely belong requires a foundation of trust.
 Think back to the last time you took a class, attended an event, or traveled solo.
 Do you remember feeling a little nervous?
 It’s natural to feel out of place in a new setting, or when learning a new skill.
 Engaging wholeheartedly can be difficult when you feel vulnerable.
-The first step to leading a successful experience is ensuring your guests feel safe and trust you as a host, laying the foundation for a successful experience.
+The first step to leading a successful experience is ensuring your guests feel safe and trust you as a host.

-Feeling seen by your host can help you feel safe and builds trust.
+Making your guests feel seen can help you foster a sense of safety and build trust.
 Memorize your guests’ names and speak to them often throughout the journey.
 When others know our names, we feel seen.
 Greet your guests by name and think of every guest as a potential friend.

-Another way to make your guest feel seen is to keep eye contact with your guests and evenly allocate your attention between them.
-Sometimes, quiet guests will require more attention to make them feel comfortable and to reinforce that that they belong.
+Another way to make your guests feel seen is to keep eye contact with them and evenly allocate your attention between them.
+Sometimes, quiet guests will require more attention to make them feel comfortable and to reinforce that they belong.

 Don’t forget to greet each guest warmly.
 Welcome your guests with a smile and the greeting customary for your culture, such as a handshake, hug, or kiss on the cheek.
 As you do so, be cognizant of cultural differences around comfort with physical contact and don’t force a greeting on someone if they seem uncomfortable.
 Most importantly, show your guests you are excited to see them and make them feel genuinely welcomed and special.

-You’ve made your guests feel welcome, safe and now they are likely ready to engage in the activities you’ve planned fully.
-Try to build elements that allow guests to interact and learn together.
+You’ve made your guests feel welcome and safe; now they are likely ready to engage in the activities you’ve planned Try to build elements that allow guests to interact and learn together.

 Foster connections between guests.
-The small group size is one thing that sets Airbnb experiences apart, so to create a sense of belonging and ensure that all guests feel welcomed and part of the group, encourage guests to talk with each other.
+The small group size is one thing that sets Airbnb experiences apart.
+Encourage guests to talk with each other can create a sense of belonging and ensure that all guests feel welcomed and part of the group.

 To lay the groundwork for flowing conversation and connections, consider facilitating an icebreaker at the beginning of the experience.
 For example, ask common non-intrusive questions that your guests will be excited to answer.
 Here are a few examples: